Ozzyboshi/DockerMysqlBackupper/README.md

 # DockerMysqlBackupper
-Docker script to automate mysql backups to Dropbox Google Drive and others DockerMysqlBackupper relies on automysqlbackup for backupping and on rclone for remote syncing.
+Docker script to automate mysql backups to Dropbox Google Drive and others.

+DockerMysqlBackupper relies on automysqlbackup for backupping and on rclone for remote syncing.

 Usage :